-Given the limitations of SFT/DPO-based approaches, we regard reinforcement learning (RL) as a promising pathway towards training deep research agents in an end-to-end manner.
+Given the limitations of SFT/DPO-based approaches, both the industry and academia regard reinforcement learning (RL) as a promising pathway towards training deep research agents in an end-to-end manner.
 Deep research ultimately demands trajectory-level learning in a closed-loop, tool-rich environment: deciding how to decompose problems, when and how to invoke tools, which evidence to trust, when to stop, and how to trade off accuracy, cost, and latency as the state evolves.
 RL treats the system as a policy over states and actions, enabling end-to-end improvement from environment signals, credit assignment across multi-step traces, and exploration of alternative strategies for search, tool orchestration, recovery, and synthesis.

-Motivated by the shift toward RL for training deep research agents, we present, to our knowledge, the first survey dedicated to the RL foundations of deep research systems.
-Our scope is training: we analyze RL methods for building deep research agents rather than task specific applications.
-We organize the literature along three primary axes: \begin{itemize}[leftmargin=*, itemsep=-0.3em, topsep=0.1em] \item \textbf{Data Synthesis \& Curation:} Methods for creating and curating complex, high-quality training data, often through synthetic generation, to support multi-step reasoning, retrieval, and tool usage. \item \textbf{RL Methods for Agentic Research:} Works that (i) extend baseline pipelines (e.g., DeepSeek-R1-style~\cite{Deepseek_R1}) to improve stability, sample efficiency, long-context handling; (ii) design rewards and credit assignment that propagate credit across multi-step traces (outcome- vs.\ step-level, composite judges, return decomposition); and (iii) integrate multimodality via backbone VLMs that run iterative perception–reasoning cycles. \item \textbf{Agentic RL Training Frameworks}: Treats training deep research agents that interact with tools over long horizons as a systems problem, surveying recent open source infrastructure to surface bottlenecks, distill recurring design patterns, and offer practical guidance for composing scalable and reproducible training stacks. \end{itemize}
+Motivated by the shift toward RL for training deep research agents, and the rapid acceleration of progress in this area, we present, to our knowledge, the first survey dedicated to the RL foundations of deep research systems.
+This survey aims to help researchers systematically understand recent developments, underlying challenges, and key methodological advances.
+We organize the literature along three primary axes: \begin{itemize} \item \textbf{Data Synthesis \& Curation:} Methods for creating and curating complex, high-quality training data, often through synthetic generation, to support multi-step reasoning and tool usage. \item n \textbf{RL Methods for Agentic Research:} Works that (i) extend baseline pipelines (e.g., DeepSeek-R1-style~\cite{Deepseek_R1}) to improve stability, sample efficiency, long-context handling; (ii) design rewards and credit assignment that propagate credit across multi-step traces (outcome- vs.\ step-level, composite judges, return decomposition); and (iii) integrate multimodality via backbone VLMs that run iterative perception–reasoning cycles. \item \textbf{Agentic RL Training Frameworks}: Training deep research agents that interact with tools over long horizons requires a scalable, stable training system.
+We survey recent open source infrastructures to surface bottlenecks, distill recurring design patterns, and offer practical guidance for composing scalable and reproducible training stacks. \end{itemize}